 How to get the more wear out of a knitdress

-Today’s post belongs to the series on how to get more outfits from the pieces you own.
+Today’s post belongs to the series on how to get more wear from your wardrobe.
 It addresses how to wear a knit dress multiple ways.
 To get their price worth of wear from any wardrobe additions, think about which new outfits the “potential” piece will bring to your wardrobe.

 Wear it as a long, oversize sweater